-That said, I have been more impressed by two other members of the Germanier “Réserve” family— Humagne rouge (raised 12 months in barrique—30% new) and Cornalin de Champmarais (raised in 400 liter used oak barrels)—than by their Cayas syrah (raised 24 months in barrique—50% new).
-Interestingly, Cayas, recipient of nine mentions by Reinhardt, employs the hallmark new oak signature that Guigal’s Côte-Rôties are often criticized for—the very profile the Parker team seems to relish and has championed from the beginning.
+That said, I have been more impressed by two other members of the Germanier “Réserve” family— Humagne rouge (raised 12 months in barrique—30% new) and Cornalin de Champmarais (raised in 400 liter used oak barrels).
+Interestingly, Cayas, recipient of nine mentions by Reinhardt, employs the hallmark new oak signature that Guigal’s Côte-Rôties are often criticized for—the very profile the Parker team seems to relish and has championed from the early days.

 When I found the 2014 Cayas floor-stacked at my local grocery store I was button-holed by the in-house sommelière eager to tell me that it was recently awarded 92 Parker points.
 Shades of 1990’s wine retail in America.
 She didn’t mention anything about it being transcendent (of course) or that it represented good value (not so much at 44 CHF) only that it was parkerisé.
 Yes, Parker points are still a potent sales tool in Switzerland.